yuuwe-n/wsl_intro/git.md

 here are some commands that you will be making very often however:
 ```
-git clone : clones a repository
+git clone repourl: clones a repository (you can find it on github/more information in [github](#github)

 git add .
 git commit -m "message"